duskpoet/martlet/article.md

 }
 ```

-As you can see, I don't use any library for parsing, just simply iterating over the arguments list and processing every option.
-So, if I would have a boolean option, I would shift the iteration index by 1, and if I have an option with a value, I would shift it by 2.
+As you can see, I don't use any library for parsing; I just simply iterate over the arguments list and process every option.
+So, if I have a boolean option, I would shift the iteration index by 1, and if I have an option with a value, I would shift it by 2.

 #### 2.2 Implementing the driver adapter
-To support multiple drivers we need to have some universal interface to access a database, here is how it may look:
+To support multiple drivers, we need to have some universal interface to access a database; here is how it may look:
 ```typescript
 interface Adapter {
     connect(url: string): Promise<void>;